OpenSidewalks/OpenSidewalks-Schema/README.md

 ### Mapping pedestrian paths

-### connecting sbuclasses with different intended forms of traffic
+### connecting subclasses with different intended forms of traffic

 Pedestrians interface with `subclasses` that serve a variety of transportation options as their primary traffic: pedestrians, cars, trucks, trains, and other large vehicles.